-On an antisymmetric/cartographic view in which right adjunction is not available (Cinque 2004), one might propose that the negative PP occupies the specifier position of a functional projection, FP (as in (36c)), and that its postverbal position is derived by leftward movement of the vP to a higher position.
-The movement could arguably be triggered by the need for the negative PP to receive focal stress (cf. Jayaseelan 2008, 2010).
+On an anti-symmetric/cartographic view in which right adjunction is not available (Cinque 2004), one might propose that the negative PP occupies the specifier position of a functional

-(36) c.
-[CP [C POL:NEG] [TP she had $[v_P \text{ talked to them}] [v_P \text{ talked to them}] ]]]$
+(37) c. $[{CP} \quad [{C} \text{ POL:NEG}] \mid{TP}$ she had

+[[${vP}$ talked to them] [${FP}$ at no[NEG] time [${vP}$ talked to them]]]]

-Assuming that the projection hosting the PP and that hosting the fronted vP do not themselves constitute phases, the polarity head in C can continue to establish a local checking relation with the postverbal negative PP in (36c).
-On a more speculative note, we add here that the representation in (36c) may contribute to explaining the observation that the postverbal position of the negative PP (36a) is degraded: the fronting of the vP to a position c-commanding the negative PP might be argued to create a weak intervention effect for the relation between C and the negative PP.
+Assuming that the projection hosting the PP and that hosting the fronted vP do not themselves constitute phases, the polarity head in C can continue to establish a local checking relation with the postverbal negative PP in (37c).
+On a more speculative note, we add here that the representation in (37c) may contribute to explaining the observation that the postverbal position of the negative PP (37a) is degraded: the fronting of the vP to a position c-commanding the negative PP might be argued to create a weak intervention effect for the relation between C and the negative PP.

-A further correct prediction of our account is that a negative DP in the canonical subject position always types the clause as negative: (37a) is only compatible with a positive tag.
+A correct prediction of our account is that a negative DP in the canonical subject position always types the clause as negative: (38a) is only compatible with a positive tag.
 This is so because the negative feature on no one is in a local relation with the polarity feature in C:

-- (37) a.
-No one talked to the police about any crime, did they? - b. $[CP \ [C POL:NEG [TP No one [NEG]]]$ talked to the police about any crime.]]
+(38) a.
+No one talked to the police about any crime, did they?

+b.
+[CP [C POL:NEG [TP No one [NEG] talked to the police about any crime.]]

 The proposal developed here, elaborating on De Clercq's work, also has further implications for the representation of clause structure and in particular for the demarcation of phases.
-Passive sentences with a postverbal negative by phrase take a negative question tag (38).
+Passive sentences with a postverbal negative by phrase take a negative question tag (39).
 In terms of our account this entails that, as is the case for postverbal arguments, the negative component no one cannot value the polarity feature in the C-domain.
 This implies that, unlike postverbal adjuncts, the by phrase must be contained within a phase.
 We do not pursue this issue here as it hinges, among other things, on the analysis of passives (see Collins 2005 for a recent analysis).